English ship Victory (1620)

 Victory was a great ship of the English Navy, launched in 1620 and in active service during the seventeenth century's Anglo-Dutch Wars.
-After an seventy-year naval career, she was broken up at Woolwich Dockyard in 1691 and her timbers reused in other vessels.
+After a seventy-year naval career, she was broken up at Woolwich Dockyard in 1691 and her timbers reused in other vessels.

 Naval career

 Victory was designed by naval architect Phineas Pett and built by shipwright Andrew Burrell at Deptford Dockyard.
 She was launched as a 42-gun vessel with 270 crew, on 10 October 1620.

 The ship was first commissioned in 1621 to join a fleet under Admiral Robert Mansell, which was cruising the Mediterranean to hunt for Algerian pirates.
 The fleet returned to English waters in the autumn of 1621, and Victory was assigned to patrol the English Channel throughout the winter, in order to protect merchant shipping making the crossing from the continent.

 In May 1622 she was named as flagship to the Earl of Oxford, who had committed to clear pirates from the seas around Dunkirk.
 The mission ended in failure, no pirates being encountered in the entire cruise along the Dunkirk shores.

 Victory was recommissioned under Captain Thomas Kettleby for the abortive attack on La Rochelle in 1627.
 During the First Anglo-Dutch War, under the command of Lionel Lane, she took part in the Battles of Dover (19 May 1652), Dungeness (29 November 1652), Portland (18 February), the Gabbard (2 June 1653 – 3 June 1653) and Texel (31 July 1653).
 By 1660 she was armed with 56 guns.